logic

 Semantics

-The tuple , where is an interpretation of and interprets and is a value assignment. is called a model of a formula .
+A tuple is called a model of a formula (written ) if .